The Ultimate Guide to a Successful Startup Photoshoot

 Your Series B announcement goes live Tuesday morning.
 The press release is written, the investor deck is polished, but your leadership team headshots look like they were taken at different companies in different decades.

-Before moving forward, it's important to decide whether to hire a professional photographer or handle the session internally.
+Before moving forward, it’s important to decide whether to hire a professional photographer or handle the session internally.
 Consider the equipment, posing expertise, and time constraints involved to ensure the best results for your team’s personal brand and your company’s visual identity.
+Early-stage startups should allocate their resources efficiently, weighing the benefits of professional quality against available resources to maximize impact without overspending.

 Brand Consistency Challenges